 Car Accident

-On September 10, 2011, Dennis Zavinski of Streetsboro, Ohio was driving along State Route 14 when he was hit by a tractor-trailer that crossed the road’s median strip.
+On September 10, 2011, Dennis Zavinski of Streetsboro, Ohio was driving along State Route 14 when the accident occurred—he was hit by a tractor-trailer that crossed the road’s median strip.
 The driver of the tractor-trailer was uninsured, and Zavinski was killed in the accident.
 In addition, there had been an uptick in accidents along State Route 14 since it had recently been paved, especially when the roads were wet.
 His wife, Monique Zavinski, sued the Ohio Department of Transportation in 2017 and the court ruled in favor of her.
 When the ODOT filed an appeal, the Court of Appeals decided to uphold the ruling.

-Car accidents are the most common causes of wrongful death claims.
 According to the National Highway Traffic Safety Administration, distracted driving accounted for 3,142 deaths in 2019.
 Drunk driving kills around 28 people every day.

 Medical Malpractice